Leeds Network information

 One of the most useful things you can do to kick start, develop, or refine your ideas for your next steps.
 If you’ve got no ideas and want some help getting started, book a Careers Guidance appointment via MyCareer.

 Talk to people about their careers, how they got in, and their advice.
 Take advantage of the 100s of careers events with alumni, employers and experts that we organise every year, which you can find on MyCareer.
 Additionally, talk to anyone and everyone you already know (be they tutors, friends, course-mates, or anyone else you meet) about your interests; you never know how they might be able to help or who they might be able to introduce you to.

 Whilst the word ‘interview’ may sound very formal, all this term really means is having a chat with someone about their job, sector, or employer.
 Our short guide explains everything you need to know, from what they are, to questions to ask, and everything in between.

 There are several career mentoring schemes at the University which connect you with an alumnus or other professional in a field of interest.
-See the Careers Service website for further information about mentoring and the different schemes available.
+See MyCareer for further information about mentoring and the different schemes available.